bigno78/random-benchmarks/integer-parsing/README.md

 We can see that when *cppreference* says that `from_chars` is intended to be "the fastest possible implementation" it means it, since it outperforms all the other standard library solutions.
 However, what came as a surprise to me is that the custom implementation is even faster.
 That was quite suspicious and it led me to discover the overflow bug.
 But even after the fix, it is still faster.

-Interestingly, when built using `-O3` the result are a bit different.
+Interestingly, when built using `-O3` the results are a bit different.

 |               ns/op |                op/s |    err% |     total | benchmark